etiennebert/forest_club/3_CGE/README_CGE.md

    - The **GTAP-AEZ executable** used during all iterations,
    - Necessary configuration files,
    - Other files required to run the GEMPACK simulation.
-2. **Check `defaut.prm`** if you aim to update elasticity parameters (see SI 5.1).
-The relevant variable is `ETRAEL1` (elasticity of transformation between Forestry and Agriculture), updated from on Miranda et al.
+2. **Check `default.prm`** if you aim to update elasticity parameters (see SI 5.1).
+The relevant variable is `ETRAEL1` (elasticity of transformation between Forestry and Agriculture), updated from Miranda et al.

 ### 3.2 Updating Paths in `NATDEF.cmf`
 Within the `NATDEF.cmf` file, **lines 40 and 41** must reflect your chosen file path: